dannydenenberg/Starlight/README.md

 # Starlite
-A hackable Google-home type helper.
+A hackable voice command assistant for a screen.

 ## Installation
 1. Clone the repository from the terminal